Cold Mother Syndrome: Understanding You Have an Emotionally Distant Mother

 By Dr. Becky Spelman

 Dealing with family issues, especially concerning an emotionally unavailable parent, is actually more common than you think.
-More than 50% of clients have problems linked to this, even if they don’t know it yet.
+Over 50% of our clients have problems related to this, even if it was unknown to them before attending therapy.

 About the author: